tijko/Parrot/README.md

 changes/accesses in the Parrot'd directory occur.
 By subscribing to Parrot's `accessed` signal, Parrot will broadcast a signal in the form of seconds since the epoch whenever a file in the watch directory is accessed.
-This signal can easily be logged in whatever form needed or other kinds of actions can be taken such as callbacks to extend any additional functionality.
+This signal can easily be logged in whatever form needed or some other form of action can be take place such as callbacks to extend any additional functionality that might be called for.

 ####usage